-The implementations is customized to account for the various business cases that should be addressed.
-Some properties have been dropped or moved to the client/client libraries, and the need for scaling the product and providing multi-tenancy has lead to a bit more complicated processing logic.
+The implementations are customized to account for the various business cases that should be addressed.
+Some properties have been dropped or moved to the client/client libraries, and the need for scaling the product and providing multi-tenancy has to lead to a bit more complicated processing logic.

 Notably, the technology relies on consecutively hashing all incoming audit log events, where each subsequent hash is formed by the data of the current entry combined with the hash of the previous entry.
 That way the audit log entries form a hash chain that cannot be “broken” – i.e. any manipulation to any of the entries will result in invalid hashes from that moment on.

 In addition to forming a hash chain, entries form groups, which are timestamped using a client-provided timestamping authority.
-The group is represented by a single value, which is the root of the merkle tree of the hashes of all the entries in a group.
-A merkle tree is a data structure used in the blockchain to guarnatee the integrity of each block.
+The group is represented by a single value, which is the root of the Merkle tree of the hashes of all the entries in a group.
+A Merkle tree is a data structure used in the blockchain to guarantee the integrity of each block.
 The timestamping provides additional integrity guarantees and legal strength (EU Regulation 910/2014 defines the rules for trusted timestamping)